rpm-software-management/dnf-plugins-core/doc/repomanage.rst

 Description
 -----------

-`repomanage` prints newest or oldest packages in specified directory for easy piping to xargs or similar programs.
+`repomanage` prints newest or oldest packages in a repository specified by <path> for easy piping to xargs or similar programs.
+In case <path> doesn't contain a valid repository it is searched for rpm packages which are then used instead.

+In order to work correctly with modular packages <path> has to contain repodata with modular metadata.
+If modular content is present `repomanage` prints packages from newest or oldest versions of each stream in addition to newest or oldest non-modular packages.

 Options